Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

 A quicker way to move objects in 3D space is with the :kbd:`G` hotkey.
 Pressing :kbd:`G` activates "Grab/Move" transformation mode.
 The selected object or data then moves freely according to the mouse pointer's location and camera.
-Using this shortcut in combination with specifc shortcuts which specify a chosen axis gives you full control over your transformation.
+Using this shortcut in combination with specific shortcuts which specify a chosen axis gives you full control over your transformation.

 :kbd:`LMB`